Hjh233/starter-hugo-research-group/content/publication/carbonylative-cycloaddition-between-two-different-alkenes-enabled-by-reactive-directing-groups-expedited-construction-of-bridged-polycyclic-skeletons/index.md

 publication: "Chemical Communications "
-abstract: A novel palladium-catalyzed highly selective hydrocarbonylative cycloaddition reaction with two different alkenes in the presence of CO enabled by a reactive directing-group is developed.
+abstract: A novel palladium-catalyzed highly selective hydrocarbonylative cycloaddition reaction with two different alkenes in the presence of CO enabled by a reactive directing-group is developed, which offers efficient and convenient access to lactone-containing bridged polycyclic compounds in high yield with high chemo- and stereoselectivities.
 draft: false
 featured: false
 tags: